ghost2501py/viva-tasks/README.rst

          -v ~/.cache/electron-builder:/root/.cache/electron-builder \
          electronuserland/builder:wine

-2. Run these commands to build:
+2. Run these commands to build the executable for Windows:

    .. code-block:: bash